Tech rebounds lifting stock futures, oil rising

 10-YEAR TREASURY YIELD 0.97%

 U.S. bond markets are closed for Veterans Day.
-The 10-Year Treasury yield sits at 0.97%, its highest level since March.
+The 10-year U.S. Treasury yield sits at 0.97%, its highest level since March.

 DOW JUMPS 263 POINTS LED BY BOEING, CHEVRON AS OIL HITS $41 LEVEL